LinuxJS/LinuxJS/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
 I'm a passionate Python developer who loves creating impactful and innovative projects.
+I like to follow the people with good projects but little followers. 😊

 Here's a bit more about me:

 ## 🌟 About Me